 Below we discuss some of the many ways in which you can pay for your digital currency investment.

 Most first-timers will look to buy cryptocurrency with a debit or credit card.
-Brokers like eToro and Binance all support Visa and MasterCard - so that covers the vast majority of consumers.
+Brokers like Binance all support Visa and MasterCard - so that covers the vast majority of consumers.
 All you need to do is enter your card details and deposit amount - and the transactions will be processed instantly.

 With that said - and much like using Paypal, debit and credit card crypto purchases will require you to go through a KYC (Know Your Customer) process.
 This means that you need to upload a copy of your ID before you can proceed with your investment.